CL-BZH/Hex_game_AI/README.md

 - **Atomic operations**: Thread-safe node updates using `std::atomic` and custom `AtomicDouble`
 - **Dynamic iterations**: Number of iterations adapts based on game phase
 - **Standard rewards**: Uses binary win/loss outcomes
+- **UCB1 exploration constant adapted to the board size**:

+   The UCB1 formula is $ucb = \frac{w}{n} + c \times \sqrt{\ln\frac{N}{n}}$.

+   Therefore:
+   - Larger boards → more moves → larger N → exploration term grows naturally
+   - Smaller boards → fewer moves → smaller N → need higher c to encourage exploration

+   Why c depends on board size:

+      Branching factor: Larger boards have more possible moves Game complexity: More positions to explore
+      Depth of game: Longer games require different exploration/exploitation balance

+   The value of c is computed in the MCTS engine by the method get_exploration_constant.

+   For example, for a board of size 5, 7, 9 or 11
+   the function returns 2.64, 2.28, 1.92 and 1.56 respectively.

 Based on current testing results, the flat Monte Carlo engine demonstrates stronger performance with higher win rates compared to the MCTS implementation, despite MCTS's more sophisticated tree search methodology.